AshbyDodd

 Watch the first time CBS Sunday Morning met Gordon Hempton:

 Sound recordist Gordon Hempton is an “acoustic ecologist” who has traveled the world recording the sounds of nature, from birdsong to babbling brooks.
-“Sunday Morning” visited with Hempton for this report, the first broadcast on November 18, 1990, in which he describes the process of capturing the natural world and searches for the optimal position at which to best hear the sound of the ocean’s waves.
+“Sunday Morning” visited with Hempton for this report, the first broadcast on November 18, 1990, in which he describes the process of capturing the natural world and searches for the optimal position to best hear the sound of the ocean’s waves.

 Find out more about Gordon Hempton, The Sound Tracker, at soundtracker.com.